nestorga/ai-chess/README.md

 - **Two Game Modes**:
   - **Human vs AI**: Play against the AI agent
   - **AI vs AI**: Watch two AI agents battle each other
-- **Beautiful CLI Interface**: Unicode chess pieces and colored board display
+- **Clean CLI Interface**: Unicode chess pieces with terminal-based UI
 - **Position Analysis**: Real-time evaluation of material, center control, king safety, and more
 - **Move Validation**: All moves are validated using the chess.js library